ONLINE GLOBAL COMMUNITY CONFERENCE

 S. Girlato, AMI Examiner and Trainer

-WHO IS THE CONFERENCE FOR?
+WHO WAS THE CONFERENCE FOR?

 - Tireless Montessori assistants and teachers.